esamattis/rt/README.md

 # rt – "run task"

 rt is a simple wrapper for JavaScript task runners with instant tab-completion for zsh.
-It supports npm scripts and [Jake.js](https://jakejs.com/).
+It supports package.json scripts and [Jake.js](https://jakejs.com/).
+The package.json script runner is automatically detected (npm, pnpm, yarn 1.0) from the lock files.

 The only reason this exists because tab-completion for npm scripts and jakefiles is really slow. rt is written using Rust and [SWC](https://swc.rs/) for jakefile